 During students IGCSE's at Deira International School, staff will regularly provide a range of intervention strategies to help improve student performance.
-These strategies often include after school sessions, breakfast clubs and break/ lunch time activities.
-Students are advised to attend these activities on a regular basis, especially in the run up to exam periods.
+These strategies often include after school sessions, breakfast clubs and break/lunch time sessions/after school sessions.
+These sessions are compulsory to attend these activities on a regular basis, especially in the run up to exam periods.
 As a result of monitoring, students may be requested to attend intervention sessions by the Key Stage leader.
+Intervention will play a key part in closing gaps and making sure students achieve fantastic grades.